ZoDDeL/CM-Ultimate/README.md

 - Change XP token duration

 ### 🏹 **[Extras]**
-- External loading of .dll files directly from GitHub (BP unlock)
+- External loading of .dll files directly from GitHub (BattlePass unlock)
+- one click create an backup of your local player profile / savegame (use it often to avoid data loss by buggy cloud saving!!!)

 ---